 Data from the Driver and Vehicle Standards Agency (DVSA), which is responsible for approving testers, shows that 40% of all cars have an MOT fail when they undergo the test for the first time.
 However, in many cases a few simple check-ups can reduce the chances of your car failing its MOT, and thus the time and cost associated with repairs and retests.

 Seats and Seatbelts

 Extend and retract all the seatbelts to ensure each returns to its original position.
-Make sure they clip securely, aren’t frayed, and that the mounting points are solid and free from rust.
+Make sure they clip securely, aren’t frayed, and that the mounting points are are in good condition; solid and free from rust.
 Also pull hard on each seatbelt to make sure the inertia locking mechanism works.

 The seats should be fixed in place and locked upright.
 The driver’s seat will also be tested for adjustment fore and aft, so if you know yours isn’t working, now’s the time to get it fixed.

 Any cracks or chips in the area of the windscreen swept by the wipers will result in a black mark from an MOT tester.
 Additionally, chips outside of this area must not be any larger than 10mm.

 Wipers and Washers

 If there are any cracks or splits in your windscreen wiper blades, you’ll need to order new ones.
 Also check the screenwash reservoir is topped up and the jets are aimed at the windscreen.
 If they aren’t, you can adjust them with a pin.

 You will see a collection of warning lights illuminate around the speedometer when you switch on your car’s ignition.
 These should all extinguish when the engine starts.
 In particular, your car will fail its MOT test if one of the following warning lights remains illuminated: handbrake; headlamp main beam; brake fluid level; airbags; electronic stability control; or power steering.